cdapio/tigon/tigon-sql/src/test/scripts/README.md

 Output:
 Each test, subtest, etc., should emit results to stdout.
-This output will be captured by the parent run_test in STREAMING/test
+This output will be captured by the parent run_tests.py in tigon/tigon-sql/src/test

 1) The output of each test, subtest, etc. should start with the line